“This post may contain affiliate links. Please read my disclosure for more info.

 Weight and money cause a lot of stress and anxiety, so it’s no surprise that they’re the two most popular resolutions each year.

-It’s depressing to step on the scale and see you’ve gained 10 pounds, or to see you’re $400 a month underwater, but doing it anyway is a big step nonetheless.
+It’s depressing to step on the scale and see that you’ve gained 10 pounds, or to total your expenses and see you’re $400 a month underwater, but doing it anyway is a big step nonetheless.

 Like Peter Drucker said, “If you can’t measure it, you can’t improve it.”
 And now more than ever, knowing the details will put you in a better position than wearing blinders and hoping things will improve.